youssef-mostafa25/pok-dex/.github/pull_request_template.md

 #### 2. Changes made:

-- Checklist of each change made in this PR.
+- write a checklist of each change made in this PR.

 ### Blockers:

 - Explain the blocker.
-- Where is the blocker in your code.
+- Write the location of blocker in your code.

 ### Manual test: